The Journey of Prophet Muhammad

 But seriously speaking however, we don’t need a camera to take someone’s picture.
 A very talented artist can capture that somewhat very close to the real person.
 But capturing a voice, that does need a hardware equipment.

-10. Mohammed Khafi Says:
+10. Mohammed Khafi says:

 Do I need to wonder why a more sensible, reasoned and intelligent version of Islam is so difficult to place into these peoples heads, when their leaders are so intellectually challenged?